aritlhq/bless-network/README.md

 - Node.js v16 or higher
 - npm (Node Package Manager)
 - A valid Bless Network account and authentication token
-- Access to an Indonesian proxy (optional but recommended)
+- Access to proxies listed in `proxies.txt`

 ## Installation